 You can also leave restoring from a local backup (made with iTunes or CopyTrans Shelbee) for later.
 Just select “Don’t transfer Apps and Data” upon startup and then restore your iPhone following guides described in the next section.

-If you bought your iPhone some time ago and it has already been in use, of course there is no need to set up your iPhone again.
-There are several methods you can use to restore your iPhone.
-We described all of these methods in our article How to restore iPhone: 6 different ways.
-Just click on the link you are interested in: they contain detailed guides for each restore method and theis pros and cons.
+There are several methods you can use to restore your iPhone when switching iPhones.
+We described all of these methods in our article How to restore iPhone.
+Just click on the link you are interested in: they contain detailed guides for each restore method and their pros and cons.

 - Restore iPhone from iTunes

-Cons: Overwrites all iPhone data; Requires an iPhone, a PC and a cable; Can’t restore apps.
+👎 Overwrites all iPhone data; Can’t restore apps.

 - Restore from iCloud